Cell therapeutic applications

 Enumeration of cells in cell therapy research and manufacturing is challenging.
 In contrast to traditional bioprocesses that rely on the expansion of cell lines in a bioreactor, autologous cell therapies are made from individual donor tissues undergoing multistep manufacturing processes.
-Thus substantial sample diversity is observed during manufacturing of cell therapies.
+Thus, substantial sample diversity is observed during manufacturing of cell therapies.
 Under similar conditions, traditional cell counting based on bright field microscopy and trypan blue exclusion fails to deliver consistent cell count and viability measurements.
-The NucleoCounter® instruments count cells by identifying nuclei stained with DNA-binding fluorescent dyes, resulting in a signal that is both strong and specific to cells.
-Thus the NucleoCounter® can quantify cell numbers and viability under difficult conditions often encountered in cell therapy processing, such as the presence of red blood cells, sorting beads or cell clumps.
-In summary, the NucleoCounter® with its NC View™ GMP software is ideal for cell therapy manufacturing.
+The NucleoCounter® counts cells by identifying nuclei stained with DNA-binding fluorescent dyes, resulting in a signal that is both strong and specific to cells.
+Thereby, the NucleoCounter® can quantify cell numbers and viability under difficult conditions often encountered in cell therapy processing, such as the presence of red blood cells, sorting beads or cell clumps.
+With its GMP-ready software, the NucleoCounter® is ideal for cell therapy manufacturing.

 Table of contents:

 Diagram of a traditional manual cell counting workflow compared to the NucleoCounter® NC-202™.
 Manual cell counting includes at least two pipetting steps, manual microscopy, counting and calculation.
 With NucleoCounting the user only needs to load the Via2-Cassette™ by pressing the piston; the rest of the procedure is performed by the instrument.